 Self Treatment Help For Flexor Carpi Radialis Muscle Pain

-Do you know that trigger points or other dysfunction in the flexor carpi radialis muscle can cause pain in the wrist which can travel to the base of the palm and thumb?
+Do you know that trigger points or other dysfunction in the flexor carpi radialis muscle can cause pain in the wrist which can travel to the base of the palm?
 It can also entrap the ulnar nerve causing tingling and numbing in the forearm, wrist and hand.